IPL 7: Batting blues still haunt Mumbai Indians

-Former Mumbai Indians coaches Banerjee & Dighe on where the champs are bleeding
+Following their ongoing woes with the bat, former Mumbai Indians coaches Banerjee & Dighe talk about where the Indian Premier League champions are bleeding

 It is nothing short than a nightmarish start for Mumbai Indians in the Indian Premier League-7 (IPL).